OmriN7/tmf/README.md

 - Add a larger delay to the stats in the homepage
 - Optimize the images where needed. ( a lot! )
 - minify html
+- Figure out why the hell CEVO's icon thing takes up 600kb and how that can be fixed
 - Reevaluate which libraries to place where...
 - Add alt tags where there are non for img tags
 - Make the hover over for the buttons blue and not gray